cafemesa/ros_maze_worlds/README.md

 ### Arguments
 1. maze_id: Choose a maze layout by setting the ID (1 to 7).
-2. x_start: Set the robot's initial x-coordinate.
+2. x_pos: Set the robot's initial x-coordinate.
-3. y_start: Set the robot's initial y-coordinate.
+3. y_pos: Set the robot's initial y-coordinate.

 ### Example Usage